vriist/vriist/README.md

 # Hello!

-I'm a **Computer Science student at Arcadia University**, passionate about building **revolutionary technology** that pushes the boundaries of innovation.
+I'm a **Computer Science student at Arcadia University**, passionate about building **technology** that pushes the boundaries of innovation.
 My goal is to create software and systems that make a real impact on the world.

-I’m expanding my knowledge in **Java, JavaScript, and full-stack development** while contributing to open-source projects and collaborating with like-minded developers at my university.
+I’m expanding my knowledge in **Java, JavaScript, and full-stack development** while contributing to open-source projects and collaborating with developers at my university.

 I'm fascinated by **cutting-edge software engineering** and love working on projects that have real-world applications.